National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/onboarding.md

 #### Subject Matter Expert (SME) {#sec-onboarding-team-role-sme}

 This individual brings "specialized" knowledge to the study design, implementation, and data interpretation.
-An SME typically has knowledge not readily available from others on the research team, such as (depending on the focus of the COVID-19 related study) a cancer epidemiologist or medical anthropologist.
+An SME typically has knowledge not readily available from others on the research team, such as (depending on the focus of the COVID-19-related study) a cancer epidemiologist or medical anthropologist.

 #### Data Analyst {#sec-onboarding-team-role-analyst}